karlredman/Articles/content/dev.to/xfce_login_wallpaper_cycle/index.md

 ## Generic setup

-Examples will assume a multi-user system with encrypted home directoreis.
+Examples will assume a multi-user system with encrypted home directories.

-### clone the example project to an appropriat directory:
+### clone the example project to an appropriate directory:

 ```sh
 # a global directory space